-It was cold; it was wet – very wet – and definitely comfort food weather.
-We got caught in the rain on the sea path at Newtownards in the morning and nothing was dragging us out the door again.
+It was several years ago now that I first made these delicious Mincemeat Crumble Slices.
+We’d got caught in the rain on the sea path at Newtownards in the morning and nothing was dragging us out the door again..

-hide the evidence use it up immediately.
 Mince pies? http://eatingforireland.com/recipe/home-made-christmas-mincemeat/ – No, definitely not.
-It’s August, for goodness sake!
+Time enough for that, right?

 The World’s Most Disorganised Cook triumphs again..! 😉